Tracking your origin's name, IP, and port

 Create a regular VCL Snippet to retrieve the origin information:

-- In the Name field, type an appropriate name (for example,
+- In the Name field, enter an appropriate name (for example,

 Retrieve-Origin-Information

-). - From the Type controls, select within subroutine.
-The Select subroutine menu appears.
+). - From the Type menu, select within subroutine.

-- From the Select subroutine menu, select fetch (vcl_fetch).
+- From the Select subroutine menu, select fetch (

 Change the response header to a request header